 The Hiyashi Soba salad is quick and easy to do: I prepared everything in advance and kept my ingredients in the fridge while I concentrated on the Tempura part of the challenge.
 I’m not afraid of frying foods because I’m always very careful: I use a simple large cooking pot that I fill a third of the way up with canola oil, I watch the temperature of the oil carefully using a deep-fry thermometer and – most importantly – I never ever leave the kitchen while the oil’s on the stove.

-- The batter must also be kept as cold as possible.
-Best way to do this is to place the batter bowl into a larger one that contains ice and water.
+The batter must also be kept as cold as possible.
+The best way to do this is to place the batter bowl into a larger one that contains ice and water.
 As you’re working close to the stove when making tempura, the batter can warm up very quickly and this could result in soggy tempura.

 All in all, it was a great experience and we absolutely loved this meal.
 My first tempura was crisp, light and the vegetables were perfectly cooked.
 It’s unlikely I would have thought of making my own so I’m happy the Daring Cooks pushed me to do so!
 The Hiyashi Soba Salad and its dipping sauce were so fresh and tasty, it made me long for summer.
 For sure I will make this again and again, after all, how can you get bored with such a salad when you can come up with a different combination of vegetables and proteins every time you serve it?
 The Miso Soup was the icing on the cake, sipping it throughout the meal brought everything together.
 E and I really enjoyed this dinner and it fueled our dream to visit Japan.
 We’re at the planning stage to go this fall, fingers crossed!

 Prepare the shrimp and all the vegetables.
 Store everything in the refrigerator until right before frying.